Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Linkbait design

 \section{Linkbait design}

-In this paper, we propose a new mechanism, called Linkbait, to preventively mitigate LFA with active link obfuscation.
-The key idea of Linkbait is to provide an obfuscated linkmap to the adversary by imposing differential policies on probing flows, and mislead attacks from bots to the faked target links while hiding the true target links.
-Different from existing LFA mitigation mechanisms, Linkbait is an preventively attack mitigation mechanism that can early mitigate LFA before it congests the network.
+In this paper, we propose Linkbait to preventively mitigate LFA for IoT with active link obfuscation.
+The key idea of Linkbait is to provide an obfuscated linkmap to the adversary by imposing differential policies on probing flows, and mislead attacks from compromised IoT devices to the faked target links while hiding the true target links.
+Linkbait consists of three components, as shown in Fig. \ref{fig:system_overview}: \emph{link sifting}, \emph{link obfuscation} and \emph{compromised devices detection}.

-In this section, we first give a high-level overview of Linkbait, and then elaborate on the design of Linkbait.